What You Can Do to End Human Trafficking

 An alert American Airlines ticket agent has been hailed a hero after preventing two teen girls from becoming part of a human trafficking scam.
 The girls showed up with one-way first-class tickets to New York City from California.
-They had no identification on them and the agent discovered the tickets were purchased with a fraudulent credit card.
+They had no identification on them.
+The agent discovered the tickets purchased with a fraudulent credit card.
 The suspicious ticket agent denied the girls’ tickets.
 While the teens walked over to a Starbucks table and made a call, the ticket agent alerted authorities.

 Authorities learned that a guy had invited the girls to New York City for the weekend so they could earn $2,000 performing in music videos and modeling.
 The teens had no idea their tickets were one-way.

-In the United States, on average, every two minutes, a child is bought or sold for sex.
+- In the United States, on average, every two minutes, a child bought or sold for sex.

 “According to the Counter-Trafficking Data Collaborative, 41 percent of those who are trafficked are trafficked by family members,” says Emily Aikins, director of survivor services at Second Life, an anti-human trafficking nonprofit in Tennessee.
 “Many people have this stereotype in their mind of the kind of person that is trafficked when in reality, victims of human trafficking come from literally all walks of life.”

-Todd Womack, Senator Bob Corker’s chief-of-staff, happened to hear a human trafficking-focused sermon delivered by International Justice Mission’s Gary Haugen at Passion City Church in Atlanta a few years ago.
+Todd Womack, Senator Bob Corker’s chief-of-staff, happened to hear the International Justice Mission’s Gary Haugen speak on human trafficking a few years ago.
 At the end of Haugen’s talk, he made a plea to attendees, saying the only way to end human trafficking is if everybody looks around and decides what they can do to shed light on this tragedy in their own sphere of influence.

 Womack and Corker took that call to heart and began working with the END IT Movement and other nonprofit organizations to envision, develop and pass into law the End Modern Slavery Initiative Act, which is now operating as the Global Fund to End Modern Slavery.